yjzzjy4/6.824/README.md

 }
 ```

 Clearly, in `Make` function, the server persist its states (inside `rf.toFollower()`) before it recovers from the previous persisted states, the new persisted states **overwrite** the old one even before it can be read.
-This leads to a serve malfunction: <u>the previous persisted states are overwritten with default states</u>, next time the server apply a log entry for the same apply index, it will be a totally different one from the previous applied.
+This leads to a serve malfunction: <u>the previous persisted states are overwritten by the default states</u>, next time the server apply a log entry for the same apply index, it will be a totally different one from the previous applied.

 #### Solution for 'apply error'